 This concentration focuses on data analytics, specifically in relation to finance (e.g., venues, real estate, etc.), economics (e.g., the economic impact of sport venues, competitions, etc.), and policy issues (e.g., local, state, national, and international policies affecting sport competitions, venues, etc.) relevant to business development in sport.
+Students pursuing this concentration must have Math 105 or equivalent or higher level math course, calculus advanced placement credit or a calculus definite math placement recommendation.

-To complete a concentration in Sport Policy & Analytics students must take seven electives as follows: three courses listed under Path 2, two courses listed in the "both" column, one course listed under Path 1, and the final course is a free elective of the student's choosing.
+To complete a concentration in Sport Policy & Analytics a student must take seven electives as follows: five courses listed under their declared concentration and at least one course listed under the other concentration that is unique to that concentration path.